isomerpages/moh-vaccinegov/_locations/polyclinics.md

 * Polyclinics only accept appointments made via the National Appointment System (NAS) for now<br>
 * Parents/guardians who wish to vaccinate their child/ward at the selected polyclinics will have to register their child/ward at [child.vaccine.gov.sg](https://child.vaccine.gov.sg/) <br>
 * An SMS with a personalised booking link will be sent to the registered mobile number of the parent/guardian within three to five working days <br>
-* The polyclinic slots on NAS will be opened for booking on 14 May for appointment dates from 18 May onwards<br>